JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 ```
 </div>

-Our factory is marked with `expect` keyword. `expect` is a mechanism to define a requirement, which every platform should provide in order to common part to work properly.
+Our factory is marked with the `expect` keyword. `expect` is a mechanism to define a requirement, which every platform should provide in order for the common part to work properly.
-So on each platform we should provide `actual` `Base64Factory` which knows how to create platform-specific encoder.
+So on each platform we should provide the `actual` `Base64Factory` which knows how to create the platform-specific encoder.
 You can read more about platform specific declarations [here](/docs/reference/multiplatform.html#platform-specific-declarations)

 # Platform-specific implementations

-Now it is a time to provide  an `actual` implementation of `Base64Factory` for every platform.
+Now it is time to provide an `actual` implementation of `Base64Factory` for every platform.

 ## JVM